Chart Color Schemes

 Dandenong North is characterized by a predominantly suburban housing profile, with above-average rates of outright home ownership

-Dwelling structure in Dandenong North, as per the latest Census, consisted of 85.5% houses and 14.5% other dwellings (semi-detached, apartments, 'other' dwellings), compared to Melbourne metro's 72.1% houses and 28.0% other dwellings.
-Home ownership in Dandenong North stood at 36.1%, with mortgaged dwellings at 35.1% and rented ones at 28.8%.
-The median monthly mortgage repayment was $1,733, lower than Melbourne metro's average of $1,800.
-Median weekly rent in Dandenong North was $341, compared to Melbourne metro's $350.
-Nationally, Dandenong North's mortgage repayments were below the Australian average of $1,863, and rents were less than the national figure of $375.
+The dwelling structure in Dandenong North, as per the latest Census, consisted of 85.5% houses and 14.5% other dwellings such as semi-detached homes, apartments, and 'other' dwellings.
+This contrasts with Melbourne metropolitan area's structure which had 72.1% houses and 28.0% other dwellings.
+Home ownership in Dandenong North stood at 36.1%, with the remaining dwellings either mortgaged (35.1%) or rented (28.8%).
+The median monthly mortgage repayment in the area was $1,733, below Melbourne metro's average of $1,800.
+The median weekly rent figure for Dandenong North was recorded at $341, compared to Melbourne metro's $350.
+Nationally, Dandenong North's mortgage repayments were lower than the Australian average of $1,863, and rents were less than the national figure of $375.

 Frequently Asked Questions - Housing